What Is A Concentrated Animal Feeding Operation (CAFO)?

 What Legislation is Fighting Against CAFOs?

-Although we don't like to dabble in U.S. politics, AGN Roots fully endorses this bill as it calls for the full restoration of country-of-origin labeling requirements on dairy products!
+Although we don't like to dabble in U.S. politics and understand the corruption on all sides, AGN Roots loves the this bill calls for the complete restoration of country-of-origin labeling requirements on proteins.

-Under the bill's enforcement, 99% of tub-whey protein sold in the United States would need to rebrand with greater transparency and would no longer be able to market in the current fashion with the use of falsity after falsity.
+Under the bill's enforcement, 99% of tub-whey protein sold in the United States would need to rebrand with greater transparency and would no longer be able to market in the current fashion with falsity after falsity.

-We recently wrote an article on the pea protein market; within the blog, we mention that even though all pea protein utilizes china for processing, it is all still labeled - "from U.S. and Canadian farms."
-When ingesting a protein supplement like clockwork every day, we as a health and nutrition community can do better!
+We recently wrote an article on the pea protein market; within the blog, we mention that even though >99% of pea protein utilizes china for processing, it is all still labeled - "from U.S. and Canadian farms."
+If the public is set on ingesting a protein supplement like clockwork, we need to demand more from the health & nutrition community regulators.